Adventures Of A Master Nature Photographer

 While spending the rest of our trip shooting in the rain, we learned a lot about adaptation.
 Rain isn’t all that bad.
 We found a nice waterfall that had lots of mist and fog around it and made some pretty good images.
 We’d hiked about three quarters of a mile down the trail and it was getting close to dark.
 It was time to head back for mere mortals, but remember, we were Master Nature Photographers.
 Not just any nature photographers, mind you, we were Southern Appalachian Master Nature Photographers.
 Time to head back?
 Yeah, right!
 Let’s just see where this trail goes.
 Let’s just hike for a while and figure things out when we stop.
 What do we have to worry about?

 Thirty minutes later, we reached a junction where the trail ended abruptly at a dirt road.
 We could go right, we could go left, or we could turn around and go back.
 The only thing worse for a Master Nature Photographer than packing a five-gallon survival kit is backtracking, so I summed up the situation.
 “Marc, this road seems to head uphill to the right and downhill to the left.
 Now, I think if we head right we’ll end up on Highway 106 and we can hitch a ride back to the car from there.”
 Since I was the Master of the Southern Appalachians, Marc didn’t question me.
 (Marc was a far better photographer than I was, to be sure.
 In fact, after this trip, he was destined to become the next Ansel Adams.
 I was just happy at the thought of being the next John Shaw.
 But I knew the mountains better than Marc, which is to say that I knew very little about the mountains.)
 We headed right, up the road.
-We knew full well that if I had made the wrong decision we’d be backtracking hours later in the dark and cold rain.
+We knew full well that if I had made the wrong decision, we’d be backtracking hours later in the dark and cold rain.

 Hours later, while backtracking in the dark and cold rain, we paused to assess the situation.
 Funny thing about those Forest Service dirt roads.
 They tend to dead-end on the tops of mountains.
 And this one ended about eighteen miles from who knows where in the middle of who knows where.
 We had our photo packs full of gear.
 We had cameras, lenses, film, flashes, filters, and all manner of photo accessories.
 The one thing we didn’t have, though, was that darned survival kit.
 Left it in the car cause it took up too much space.
 That survival kit had the one thing we needed most.
 Light.
 The kit had a candle and we needed it.
 It was dark, really dark.
 The kind of dark where you can’t see your foot in front of you.
-The kind of dark where you can’t see, thankfully, your buddy pull out his sheath knife and wave it at you in delirious panic attacks.
+The kind of dark where you can’t see, thankfully, your buddy pull out his sheath knife and wave it around in delirious panic attacks.

-The road we were scrambling along had a few perilous drop offs and we were worried about perilously dropping off one.
+The road we were scrambling along had a few perilous drop offs, and we were worried about perilously dropping off one.
 But being the resourceful Master Nature Photographers that we were, we devised a plan.
 We took off our belts and tied ourselves together.
 You know, sort of a “if one goes we both go” sort of machismo.
 Then we scrambled on.
 A few feet later, we realized we were in trouble.
 Miles from the car, can’t see our feet in front of us, and those darned belts forcing us closer than two macho male Master Nature Photographers care to be.
 Time to reassess the situation.
 Okay, here’s the deal.

 No, see, that’s what non-Master Nature Photographers would think.
 But we were survivors.
 Accessing the situation, we determined that what we needed most was light.
 “Let’s see, I’ve got a tube of ChapStick and you have a piece of paper.
 The paper, rolled into a tight coil, would make a perfect wick for the waxy ChapStick.”
 Soon we had the Master Nature Photographer’s rendition of a survival-kit candle.
 Boy, were we tough.
 Resourceful.
 Undaunted.
 Who needed girlfriends?